tsgates/arch-wiki-markdown/wiki/Pro_Audio.md

 -   Is PAM-security and realtime working OK?

-See: Realtime for Users (Pay special attention especially if you do not run KDM, GDM or Slim.)
+See: Realtime for Users#PAM-enabled Login (Pay special attention especially if you do not run KDM, GDM or Slim.)

 -   Have I rebooted after having done all that?